Security Connector as a DNS forwarder

 - Requests to internal domains are directed to the corporate resolver for resolution.
 The internal domains are identified based on the domain suffix or IP address ranges configured in the ETP Network Configuration.

 - DNS Forwarder directs requests to ETP DNS.

 - The internal client IP address and the internal hostname information are reported in ETP.
-This data is reported in threat and AUP events, as well as in the DNS Activity report.
+This data is reported in events, as well as in the DNS Activity report.

 To make sure that DNS resolution does not fail if a timeout issue occurs with a DNS forwarder, configure more than one DNS server on your client machines.
 If your organization uses a DHCP server, you can list the primary and secondary DNS forwarder, as well as the corporate resolver as DNS servers.